accesscode-2-1/kitkat/unit-0/week-1.md

 ### Think piece discussion (team leader has prepared answers and guides discussion)

-* What are 2 things you took from this think piece?
-I'm a pessimist and I need to change the way I process things.
+* What are 2 things you took from this think piece? mindset as a programmer and learn how to take criticism.
 * How does this think piece relate to access code?
-If I do not change the way I think I will not be an optimal programer.
-I will forever doubt myself.
+In this tech industry, working as a team is the most crucial part.
+Therefore, having these optimistic mindsets will help us to become a better programmer and emotionally professional.

 ### TODOs